 - 97% found the meditations in Playne easy to learn and practice

-That sounds like some pretty stellar peace finding feedback to me.
-There’s lots of different ways for you to learn how to meditate out there.
+That sounds like some pretty stellar peace-finding feedback to me.
+There are lots of different ways for you to learn how to meditate out there.
 It seems like a new app meditation app is launching every week.
 How do you choose which one?
 Many have monthly subscriptions which many people who aren’t even sure if they like meditation are hesitant to try.
 There is no subscription to Playne.
 One purchase and you are good for life.
-As someone who is a hardcore video game player I found that I was attracted to the gamification aspects of Playne.
+As someone who is a hardcore video game player, I found that I was attracted to the gamification aspects of Playne.
 When so many of us are working, playing, and existing in the same room it becomes a good thing when you can find a way to force yourself to take that break from it all.
-I found the game put me in a good mindset when I would sit down to work at my at home office desk.
+I found the game put me in a good mindset when I would sit down to work at my at-home office desk.
 Instead of starting work right away, I’d take a few minutes of meditation before hunkering down each day.
 I made it a habit.